Active particle dynamics beyond the jamming density: Results and Discussion

+Some examples of MSD curves for both jammed and unjammed states are shown in fig. \ref{fig:MSDcurves}.
+The curves in fig. \ref{fig:MSDcurves} reveal that small changes in noise or self-propulsion speed can have order-of-magnitude effects on the effective diffusion constant.
+Therefore, near jamming, the calculated values of $D$ provide an approximation for the amount of rearrangement in the system.
 We consider our system to be jammed if the MSD plateaus at $\text{MSD}(t) < \bar{a}^2$, or if the fitted diffusion constant does not allow for displacements larger than $\bar{a}$ during our measurement of the MSD.
 Note that $D$ does not indicate Brownian motion, because particle displacements result from the particles' activity rather than the conversion of heat to kinetic energy.
-The calculated values of $D$ in the phase diagram are shown in fig. \ref{fig:MSD}.
-With the assumption that $\text{MSD}(t) = 4Dt$, we set the diffusion coefficient for marginally jammed systems to $\left({4\times 4\times10^{6}}\right)^{-1}$.
-Jammed systems are shown in red in the heatmap, while unjammed systems are shown in blue.
+The calculated values of $D$ are shown in fig.~\ref{fig:MSD}.
+We set the diffusion coefficient for marginally jammed systems to $\left({4\times 4\times10^{6}}\right)^{-1}$.
+Jammed systems are shown in red in fig.~\ref{fig:MSD}, while unjammed systems are shown in blue.
 We find unjammed systems even at densities far exceeding the jamming density when the particles exert a sufficiently large self-propulsion force.

-The contour separating jammed from unjammed systems indicates the required self-propulsion strength for unjamming, for a given noise and density.
+The contour separating jammed from unjammed systems indicates the required self-propulsion strength to unjam for a given noise and density.
 We see that the effect of increasing the particle density is to increase the required self-propulsion force for unjamming; in more crowded environments, particles must push harder to get past their neighbors.
-In fig. \ref{fig:MSD}c, we search for a minimum in the contour for the density $\rho = 0.88$, and find that particles are able to marginally unjam for $\lambda_s = 1 \times 10^{-3}$ and $\lambda_n = 0.475$.
-We further investigated the system for noise values near this minimum in fig. \ref{fig:MSDclose}.
+In fig. \ref{fig:MSDphaseFull}, we {zoom in to the contour's minimum}, and find that particles are able to marginally unjam for $\lambda_s = 1 \times 10^{-3}$ and $\lambda_n = 0.475$. {We zoomed in even more in fig. \ref{fig:MSDclose} and found a minimum of $\lambda_n$ at $\lambda_c \approx 0.465$ for three different densities}.

+Time-averaging the MSD curves proves difficult, as the particle trajectories are contingent on their histories.
+Furthermore, the simulations are already computationally demanding, so averaging over many simulations {or longer times} is infeasible.
+We therefore will study other quantities to give further insight into the dynamics near jamming.